Ghost Town (Benson Boone song)

-"Ghost Town" (stylised in all capitals) is the debut single by American singer and songwriter Benson Boone, released on October 15, 2021, through Night Street Records.
+"Ghost Town" is the debut single by American singer and songwriter Benson Boone, released on October 15, 2021, through Night Street Records.
 It was co-written by Boone with JT Daly, Nolan Sipe and Tushar Apte, and produced by Daly.
 It reached number one in Norway, the top 10 in Denmark and top 20 in Sweden.
+It was certified Gold by the RIAA on June 8, 2022.

+The song was included on Boone's debut album, Fireworks & Rollerblades.

 Background

-Benson Boone has been called a "TikTok star", having over 2 million followers on the app.
+Benson Boone has been called a "TikTok star", having over 2 million followers on the platform.
 He appeared on season 19 of American Idol in early 2021, where he won a golden ticket to Hollywood, but left because he felt the show was "not right" for him.
 Following this, he signed with Dan Reynolds' Warner Records label Night Street Records and released "Ghost Town".

 Critical reception

 Joe Lynch of Billboard called the song an "elegant, lonely piano ballad that shows off [Boone's] robust yet restrained vocals and knack for melodic detail".